dimsplendid/pkm/Adding custom data validation with Pydantic.md

 ## Applying Validation Before Pydantic Parsing

 By default, the validators are run after Pydantic has done its parsing work.
-But sometimes we may wish to provide some custom parsing logic to transform input, that is, we need to run the validator befor Pydantic parser.
+But sometimes we may wish to provide some custom parsing logic to transform input, that is, we need to run the validator before Pydantic parser.